SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

   </tr>
   <tr>
     <td>
-      authenticate(encryptedTokenString, [callback]);
+      authenticate(encryptedTokenString);
     </td>
     <td>
-      Perform client-initiated authentication - This is useful if you already have a valid encrypted auth token string and would like to use it to authenticate directly with the server (without having to ask the user to login details).
+      Perform client-initiated authentication - This is useful if you already have a valid encrypted auth token string and would like to use it to authenticate directly with the server (without having to ask the user for login details).
       Typically, you should perform server-initiated authentication using the socket.setAuthToken() method from the server side.
       This method is useful if, for example, you received the token from a different browser tab via localStorage and you want to immediately authenticate the current socket without having to reconnect the socket.
 It may also be useful if you're getting the token from a third-party
       JWT-based system and you're using the same authKey (see the <code>authKey</code> option passed to the <a href="api-ag-server">AGServer</a> constructor).
+      This method returns a <code>Promise</code> which resolves on success and rejects with an <code>Error</code> on failure (e.g. if the token was invalid).
     </td>
   </tr>
   <tr>